library-data-platform/ldp/doc/Admin_Guide.md

 ### Running tests

-The `all.sh` script runs the unit tests, but they can be run separately if needed:
+As mentioned above, the `all.sh` script runs the unit tests, but they can be run separately if needed:

 ```shell
 $ ./build/test_ldp